Confederate Monument (Murray, Kentucky)

 The Confederate Monument in Murray is a statue located in the northeast corner of the Calloway County Courthouse in Murray, Kentucky.
 It commemorates the 800 citizens of the county who served in the Confederate Army during the American Civil War, and is one of several Confederate monuments in Kentucky featuring Robert E. Lee.
-There is another one in Bardstown KY.
+There is another one featuring Lee in Bardstown, Kentucky.
 Despite recent controversy, the Calloway County Fiscal Court voted to keep the statue on its grounds in July 2020.

 Establishment

 During the American Civil War, Calloway County saw about 800 of its citizens serve in the Confederate Army.
 200 plus served in the Union Army.
 At the time of the Civil War 1,500 enslaved people were living in Calloway County making up about 15% of the county's population at the time.

-The monument was funded after a three-year fund raising drive by the J. N. Williams Chapter of the United Daughters of the Confederacy (U.D.C) in 1917, whose chairman died during that period; her name was added to the monument in tribute.
-The U.D.C. paid $2,500 to Marietta, Georgia's McNeel Monument Company for the structure.
+The monument was funded after a three-year fund raising drive by the J. N. Williams Chapter of the United Daughters of the Confederacy (U.D.C.) in 1917, whose chairman died during that period; her name was added to the monument in tribute.
+The U.D.C. paid $2,500 to Marietta, Georgia's McNeel Marble Company for the structure.